velodrome-finance/superchain-contracts/SPECIFICATION.md

 leaf gauge via the message bridge.

 #### RootVotingRewardsFactory
-- Supports the creation of bribe and fee voting rewards contracts on the root chain.
+- Supports the creation of incentive and fee voting rewards contracts on the root chain.
 - Supports the designation of a recipient for rewards on other chains.
   - Rewards contracts will use this recipient if it is set.
   - A recipient _must_ be set for if one wishes to call `vote` or call `getReward` for a veNFT owned by a contract.

-#### RootBribeVotingRewards
+#### RootIncentiveVotingRewards
 - Supports the claiming of rewards from reward contracts on the leaf chain.
   - Rewards will be sent to the owner of the nft by default, but can be sent to any recipient.

 #### RootFeesVotingRewards
-- Supports the depositing and withdrawing of voting weights to both bribe and fee contracts on the leaf chain.
+- Supports the depositing and withdrawing of voting weights to both incentive and fee contracts on the leaf chain.
 - Supports the claiming of rewards from reward contracts on the leaf chain.
   - Rewards will be sent to the owner of the nft by default, but can be sent to any recipient.